On Nash images of Euclidean spaces: Preliminaries on semialgebraic sets and Nash manifolds

 \subsection{Desingularization of algebraic sets}

 Let $X\subset Y\subset\R^n$ be algebraic sets such that $Y$ is non-singular.
-Recall that $X$ is a \em normal-crossings divisor of $Y$ \em if for each point $x\in Y$ there exists a regular system of parameters $x_1,\ldots,x_d$ such that $X$ is given on a Zariski neighborhood of $x$ by the equation $x_1\cdots x_k=0$ for some $k\leq d$.
+Recall that $X$ is a \em normal-crossings divisor of $Y$ \em if for each point $x\in Y$ there exists a regular system of parameters $x_1,\ldots,x_d$ for $Y$ at $x$ such that $X$ is given on an open Zariski neighborhood of $x$ in $Y$ by the equation $x_1\cdots x_k=0$ for some $k\leq d$.
 In particular, the irreducible components of $X$ are non-singular and have codimension $1$ in $Y$.

 A rational map $f:=(f_1,\ldots,f_n):Z\to\R^n$ on an algebraic set $Z\subset\R^m$ is \em regular \em if its components are quotients of polynomials $f_k:=\frac{g_k}{h_k}$ such that $Z\cap\{h_k=0\}=\varnothing$.